Former FX official says China should avoid excess yuan appreciation

 "Market supply and demand were the dominant force driving the yuan rally this year, while orderly expanding domestic FX purchases and outbound investment channels should be the key to stabilising the currency," he said.

-The Chinese yuan CNY=CFXS has been one of the best-performing Asian currencies this year, rising about 3% against a strengthening dollar.
-In trade-weighted terms .CFSCNYI, the Chinese unit is at its strongest since late 2015.
+The Chinese yuan CNY=CFXS has been one of the best-performing Asian currencies this year, rising about 3% against a strengthening U.S. dollar.
+In trade-weighted terms .CFSCNYI, the yuan is at its strongest since late 2015.

 "The soaring multilateral yuan exchange rate has prompted concerns over competitiveness," Guan said.

-In specific policy suggestions, the former SAFE official recommended a slew of measures, including eliminating policy discrimination to allow clients to freely choose FX conversion onshore or offshore, and improving management of outbound investment schemes for qualified investors to support their domestic FX purchases and FX risk hedging in domestic markets.

-In what's seen as a move to rein in recent yuan strength, the People's Bank of China has directed financial institutions to hold more foreign exchange in reserve for a second time this year, by raising the foreign exchange reserve requirement ratio (RRR) by 200 basis points (bps) to 9% from 7% from Dec.
-15.
+The People's Bank of China (PBOC) has announced a hike in the foreign exchange reserve requirement ratio (RRR) by 200 basis points (bps) to 9% from 7% from Dec.
+15, thereby requiring financial institutions to hold an additional $20 billion in foreign exchange in reserve at the central bank.

+The second hike in the FX reserve requirement ratio this year has convinced some market participants that authorities are becoming increasingly uncomfortable with the yuan's rapid appreciation.

+"The PBOC's decision to hike FX deposit RRR has already sent an obvious signal that it doesn't want too rapid a yuan appreciation," said Lu Ting, chief China economist at Nomura.

 ((winni.zhou@thomsonreuters.com; +86 21 2083 0100; Reuters Messaging: winni.zhou.thomsonreuters.com@reuters.net))